-I admit that sometimes when I search for cool cocktails I find ones that I like, but when I look at the ingredients or directions they are too complicated.
-I mean really, unless you are a recluse, who wants to be stuck in the kitchen the whole time.
+I admit that sometimes I search for cool cocktails, but when I look at the ingredients or directions they are too complicated.
+I mean really, unless you are a recluse, who wants to be stuck in the kitchen the whole time during a gathering.
 You planned the party.
-You want to enjoy it.
+Of course, you want to enjoy it.

 Although we can’t always be with the ones we love during the holidays, these drinks will transport you to gatherings past and future.

 This post contains sponsored links.
 Please read full disclosure if you would like additional details.

 New!
 Add an easy Tom Turkey veggie platter for guests to gobble

 You can see from the picture how easy it is to throw this turkey together.
 Choose whatever vegetables you like.
 Then add your favorite dip.
 Just use a mushroom for his head.
 In addition you can cut some end pieces of veggies for feet, beak, and eyes.

 Once guests arrive, you can take the platter out of the fridge and focus on the cocktails.

 Tempt them with a Bourbon Cider Autumn Cocktail